-After decades of neglect, motivation is now recognised as the core driver of human behaviour in contemporary behavioural science.
+After decades of neglect, the recognition that motivation is a core driver of behaviour is a central insight of contemporary behavioural science.
 Motivation - and motivational research - are now returning to the heart of marketing.

 At Brand Genetics, we are specialists in understanding consumer motivations and applying this to drive brand growth.
 In this short deck, we share a core motivational framework that can be used in conjunction with behavioural science models (e.g. COM-B) to help brands drive sales.